Breathing

 It comes down to one of the consequences of being a dawny child.

 When I was about four months old, the family went on Holiday down the country.
-I began to vomit, and kept vomitting continuously for about four months.
-The doctors could not say why, but advised that I be fed plenty of boiled water until the vomitting stopped.
+I began to vomit, and kept vomiting continuously for about four months.
+The doctors could not say why, but advised that I be fed plenty of boiled water until the vomiting stopped.

-My father blamed the Limerick air or water for my ailment, but, in retrospect, "cyclical vomiting" is a form of infant Migraine, and was most probably brought on as Travelling Sickness during the motor journey to Limerick.
+My father blamed the Limerick air or water for my ailment, but, in retrospect, I have read that "cyclical vomiting" is a form of infant Migraine, and was most probably brought on as Travelling Sickness during the motor journey to Limerick.

 Well from then, I was a weak, sickly thing, and was probably fed more softly than my big brothers.
 While they were raised on robust carrots and potatoes, I was, no doubt, lavishly treated to "goody," a mash of rusk made with refined wheat and sugar, two toxins deadly to fresh young teeth.
 As well as that, fluorine, with its protective powers, had not yet been added to drinking water.
 (It was added to drinking water in Ireland from 1964).